Xilinx/Vitis_Libraries/vision/docs/src/gaussiandifference-bm.rst

     +------------+------+----------------------+-----------------+------------+------------+------------+

-The performance is shown below
+The performance is shown in the following table.

-.. table:: Table 2 Performance numbers in terms of FPS (Frames Per Second) for Gaussian Difference
+.. table:: Table 2: Performance nNumbers in terms of FPS (Frames Per Second) for Gaussian Difference
     :align: center

     +----------------------+--------------+--------------+